 The National Centre for Atmospheric Science (NCAS) is a distributed centre and does not directly employ its staff.
 Human Resources (HR) departments at each NCAS site collect and monitor data for their staff, but for understandable reasons (including data protection) the data is not shared with NCAS and this is likely to remain the situation in the future.

-The NCAS Equality, Diversity and Inclusion Committee (NEDI) and NCAS Management Board have recognised the need to collect staff data, on a voluntary basis, so that the NCAS staff profile can be assessed and monitored in terms of the nine protected characteristics defined in the Equality Act 2010: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, region or belief, sex, sexual orientation.
+The NCAS Equality, Diversity and Inclusion Committee (NEDI) and NCAS Management Board have recognised the need to collect staff data, on a voluntary basis, so that the NCAS staff profile can be assessed and monitored in terms of the nine protected characteristics defined in the Equality Act 2010: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation.

 A number of additional characteristics have also been identified that are not formally part of the Equality Act, but are nevertheless pertinent.
 The list is not exhaustive and may need adding to depending on NCAS’ Equality Diversity and Inclusion (EDI) policies.
 The collection, storage and analysis of this personal data is covered by the General Data Protection Regulations (GDPR), to maintain an individual’s rights to confidentiality.

 This EDI data policy sets out the procedures agreed by the NCAS Management Board for all aspects of EDI data collection, storage and analysis.

 - All provision of staff data relating to protected characteristics is voluntary; no member of staff will be required to provide the data, and they will not be treated differently if they choose not to provide it.